junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 2036a

-> in subparagraph (5) by striking “State agency” and inserting “eligible institutions”,
+> in paragraph (5) by striking “State agency” and inserting “eligible institutions”,

 | | |
 |---|---|